learnbyexample/vim_reference/vim_reference_guide.md

 ## Command-line window

-You can also view, edit and execute history of commands using a special Command-line window.
+You can also view, edit and execute the history of commands using a special Command-line window.
 You can open this special window from Normal mode as well as Command-line mode.
 This window will be in Normal mode by default, which will allow you to move around easily.
 You can also edit any of the history commands if you wish.

 * `q:` window for `:` commands (from Normal mode)
 * `q/` and `q?` window for search patterns (from Normal mode)